 Dimensions: 14 x 18 x 4 in.

-What we like: A plush and supportive memory foam design at a great price.
+What we like: A plush and supportive memory foam design for considerably less than the Hest Camp Pillow above.

-What we don’t: Smaller and thinner than the Hest Camp Pillow above; too heavy and bulky for backpacking.
+What we don’t: Smaller and thinner than the Hest; too heavy and bulky for backpacking.

 Hest's Camp Pillow above is our favorite memory foam design for campers who prioritize comfort above all else, but it’s no small investment at $89.
-Enter Wise Owl Outfitters’ Camp & Travel Memory Foam Pillow, which retails for less than 1/3 the price of the Hest (it’s often less on Amazon) but stacks up well in terms of all-night comfort and support.
+Enter Wise Owl Outfitters’ Camping Pillow, which retails for less than half the price of the Hest but stacks up well in terms of all-night comfort and support.
 The memory foam is wrapped in a soft micro-suede cover, which feels very smooth and cozy against the skin, and it’s sold in a nice selection of bright colorways that give it the edge in styling, too.
 Finally, at just 11 ounces for the medium size (9 oz. for the small), the Wise Owl pillow is well over a pound lighter than the Hest and packs down noticeably smaller for stuffing in a pack or duffel bag during travel.

-What pushes the Wise Owl Camp & Travel Pillow toward the bottom of our list?
+What pushes the Wise Owl Camping Pillow toward the bottom of our list?
 At 14 x 18 inches, it’s significantly smaller than the 22 x 15-inch Hest Camp Pillow.
 Side sleepers may also find it too thin at just 4 inches thick compared to the Hest's generous 8-inch-thick build.
 Again, the Wise Owl gets the clear edge for travel due to its better packability, but it’s still too heavy and bulky to bring along on backpacking trips.
 This tweener status puts the Wise Owl pillow in a bit of an awkward spot in our eyes.
-But we keep coming back to value: The Wise Owl gets you memory foam comfort at a true cut-rate price.
+But we keep coming back to value: The Wise Owl gets you memory foam comfort at a pretty attractive price.

 Best for: Backpacking